 The lawyers listed below have registered the following principal (and secondary) legal practice areas in the Netherlands Bar’s Register of legal areas:

-- Arnold van Steenderen is registered for the transport and trade law, as well as the law of obligations practice areas;
+- Arnold van Steenderen is registered for the law of obligations practice area;

 - Arnold Stendahl is registered for the law of civil procedure and insurance law practice areas;